husamhilal/CloudClue/content/posts/avs-for-azure-expert/index.md

 ## AVS as an Azure Resource

-AVS is represented as a resource provider within Azure **Microsoft.AVS**.
+AVS is represented as a **resource provider** within Azure **Microsoft.AVS**.
 You must [register this provider](https://learn.microsoft.com/azure/azure-vmware/deploy-azure-vmware-solution?tabs=azure-portal#register-the-microsoftavs-resource-provider) in your Azure subscription before provisioning AVS.
-This step parallels other Azure services, ensuring subscription readiness for specific workloads.
+This step parallels other Azure services, ensuring subscription readiness for specific services.
 If not registered, you cannot deploy AVS private cloud resources; users may see an error at deployment even if they have quota allocation.
 When an instance is deployed it is represented as `microsoft.avs/privateclouds`.

 ![AVS Resource Provider](images/avs-resource-provider.png "AVS Resource Provider")